Lokesh926/LokeshKaturi/README.md

 *https://www.linkedin.com/in/lokesh-katuri-2696l/*

 ## Summary
-Experienced professional with a strong background in [Your Field/Industry].
-Proven track record of [mention key achievements or skills].
-Seeking opportunities to [your career goal or objective].
+Lokesh Katuri is a highly skilled Data Scientist with a Master's in Data Science and strong technical expertise.
+His track record includes impactful analyses, cross-functional leadership, and a versatile skill set, making him a valuable asset for data-centric roles.

 ## Education
 ### [University Name]